Help former prisoners obtain the health care they need after release.

 Mental illness is another problem that is widespread in prison.
 Without effective community facilities, prisons often become a “dumping ground” for the mentally ill.

-Whether inmates face medical or mental health issues, many prisons provide only a few days’ supply of their medications upon release.
+Whether prisoners face medical or mental health issues, many prisons provide only a few days’ supply of their medications upon release.
 This means there is almost always a gap, ranging from days to weeks when ex-prisoners are unable to obtain important medications.
-During this time, ex-offenders – as well as those around them – are at risk.
+During this time, formerly incarcerated men and women—as well as those around them—are at risk.

 It is in the public interest that returning prisoners get medical and mental health treatment as soon as possible.
 There are a number of ways that reentry ministry volunteers and churches can help.
 The first step is to learn what types of medical assistance for ex-prisoners may be available in your community.